-Memory problems are frequently reported following surgery for epilepsy.
+Memory problems are sometimes reported following surgery for epilepsy.
 This is most common with surgery to the temporal lobe.
 Memory assessments are carried out before and after surgery, but even if the surgery stops your seizures from happening, you may have memory problems afterwards.
-This can improve over time.
+This is individual and can improve over time.

-However, epilepsy surgery aims to improve seizure control which leads to a better quality of life and more likely a reduced dose of antiepileptic medication, all of which can improve memory ability.
+However, epilepsy surgery aims to improve seizure control which leads to a better quality of life and more likely a reduced dose of antiepileptic medication, all of which can help improve your memory.

 Someone’s emotional state can affect how well they receive and remember information.
-Feeling confident or positive can affect the way the brain works by increasing the ability to concentrate and take in information.
-Feeling really anxious or stressed makes it harder to absorb information.
+Feeling confident, positive and interested can affect the way the brain works by increasing the ability to concentrate and take in information.
+Feeling really anxious or stressed makes it harder to pay close attention and absorb information.
 Also, when you have trouble recalling information, worrying might make it harder to find the right details.

 Be aware that in times of stress and worry, you are often distracted and your mind is elsewhere, so your memory function may not be as good.

 Tiredness, lack of sleep or feeling unwell can affect concentration and memory.
 For some people, lack of sleep can make them more likely to have seizures, for others it may be that seizures during the night cause them to be tired.

 During sleep our brains process information and experiences.
 Research suggests that getting good quality sleep can help to make memories more stable and preserve our long-term memory.

 If you have problems with sleep, talk to your doctor about a referral to a specialist sleep clinic.
 Sleep disorders are more common in people with epilepsy, so it is possible that daytime sleepiness may be caused by a sleep disorder.